• Menu

 Well, it depends on where you are currently in life.
 If financial stability is what you are looking for, having a roommate might help you accomplish the goal.
 Personally, I always recommend you live either roommates for one year and stash money you save.
 A year of savings could give you a year of financial breathing room.

-However, the biggest tradeoff may be your mental health amongst other things.
+Well, One of the first-time renters mistakes you could make, is to get a bad roommate.
+The biggest tradeoff may be your mental health amongst other things.
 As I mentioned in this episode, this is because you will be sharing your space with someone else quite different from you.

 This is a big disadvantage of living with a roommate or housemates.
 This is especially, if you are private person.
 I am talking about you coming home to your half-eaten food in the fridge, eaten by an inconsiderate boundary-invading roommate.